Share

 Use moisture meters to check soil and surface levels daily during high-risk seasons.

-So you can catch and address any issues early.
+So you can indentify and address any issues early.

 Also, apply wetting agents to your turf year-round to maintain even, consistent moisture control.